Generic selectors

 Home Kit: Blue and White

-People arriving at the ground by foot from the nearby Adelaide railway station will arrive at a tall and wide, dark green painted footbridge, where a beautiful collection of murals depicting former Northern Ireland players and famous quotes from managers and commentators adorn the walls, inside and outside.
+People arriving at the ground on foot from the nearby Adelaide Railway Station will come across a tall, wide, dark green painted footbridge, where a beautiful collection of murals depicting former Northern Ireland players and famous quotes from managers and commentators adorn the walls.
 Sadly this bridge is also graffiti strewn, and has a cage of steel which blocks the elevated view of the ground and the hills in the distance.

 If anyone can provide me with updated photos of Windsor Park for use on this website then please email me at [email protected].
 Please note that I can only accept photos that have been taken by yourself or where you have the permission of the photographer for them to appear in this Guide.

-There are no pubs in the immediate vicinity of Windsor Park, however there are a number of food and drink shops within a short distance along Lisburn Road, and plenty to choose from in the city centre.
+There are no pubs in the immediate vicinity of Windsor Park, however there are a number of food and drink shops within a short distance along Lisburn Road, and plenty to choose from in the city centre, notable pubs within a 15 minute drive include:

 From Portadown, Dungannon and the South